swift-server/sswg/proposals/NNNN-discordbm.md

 1. The usual websocket ping-pongs.
 2. By reconnecting when Discord closes a Websocket connection.

 Connection closures are normal and initiated by Discord when they see fit.
 The closures could happen 10+ times a day, but are mostly not distruptive.
-Upon a conneciton closure, DiscordBM will correctly resume the last connection, and Discord will send the events lost when there was no connection.
+Upon a connection closure, DiscordBM will correctly resume the last connection, and Discord will send the events that were missed when there was no connection.

 After receiving an event, users can use the `DiscordClient` to communicate with Discord through the REST API.
 For example you can send a message back to the Discord channel that a message came from, like so: